riyagupta0701/NLP4S-Toxicity-Detection/README.md

 ### Step 4 — Train the encoder baseline

-Fine-tunes `xlm-roberta-base` on the HASOC corpus for binary hate speech classification.
+Trains `xlm-roberta-base` on the combined HASOC + Multi3Hate + MLMA corpus for binary hate speech classification.
 Training takes ~20 min on an M-series Mac (MPS) or a comparable GPU.

 ```bash
 # Build the training/validation split first (one-time; writes data/processed/train_split/)